JonoMacC/rewindjs/README.md

 [![0 dependencies!](https://0dependencies.dev/0dependencies.svg)](https://0dependencies.dev)

-Rewind is a library for adding undo/redo functionality to JavaScript classes and Web Components.
+**Rewind JS** is a library for adding undo/redo functionality to JavaScript classes and Web Components.

 **Try it** at [Rewind JS](https://rewindjs.netlify.app)